pykale/transparentML/_sources/index.md

   </tbody>
 </table>

-This course is developed by [Haiping Lu](https://haipinglu.github.io/), a Senior Lecturer in Machine Learning, and [Shuo Zhou](https://shuo-zhou.github.io/), an Academic Fellow in Machine Learning, both at the [Department of Computer Science](https://www.sheffield.ac.uk/dcs), [The University of Sheffield](https://www.sheffield.ac.uk/).
+This course is developed by [Haiping Lu](https://haipinglu.github.io/), a Professor of Machine Learning, and [Shuo Zhou](https://shuo-zhou.github.io/), an Academic Fellow in Machine Learning, both at the [Department of Computer Science](https://www.sheffield.ac.uk/dcs), [The University of Sheffield](https://www.sheffield.ac.uk/).
 H. Lu has developed and taught two machine learning courses [Machine Learning and Adaptive Intelligence](https://github.com/maalvarezl/MLAI) from 2018 to 2021 and [Scalable Machine Learning](https://github.com/haipinglu/ScalableML) since 2017.
 S. Zhou was a student and then a head teaching assistant of the [Machine Learning and Adaptive Intelligence](https://github.com/maalvarezl/MLAI) course and earned a PhD in machine learning from the University of Sheffield in 2022.

 [Mohammod Naimul Islam Suvon](https://github.com/Mdnaimulislam) contributed all the course exercises and quizzes.
 [Lawrence Schobs](https://github.com/Schobs) reviewed all teaching materials, provided detailed comments, and refined the materials thoroughly.